alessiobar/Bachelor-Thesis/README.md

 Most of the variables had to be feature engineered.

-For the **Textual Analysis**, after some preprocessing (which includes *Case Normalization, Tokenization, Stop words removal* and *Lemmatization*), the following features were built:
+For the **Textual Analysis**, after some preprocessing (which includes *Case Normalization, Tokenization, Stop words removal* and *Lemmatization*) the following features were built:

 - The top 100 words appearing across all songs (excl. second-person pronouns) computed using TF.
 - The number of times a song appeared on the charts.